rkzedrick/Ramirez_ITE_41_Static_Web_Final_Output-_-private/README.md

-This is my Final Output in ITE41, A static website abot condo reservation
+This is my Final Output in ITE41, A static website about condo reservation